milovanovic/sdf-fft/README.md

 * `SDFFFTParams.scala` - contains parameters definition.
 * `BitReversePingPong.scala` - contains ping-pong buffer and does bit-reversed addressing.
 * `FFTBlock.scala` - contains description of `FFTBlock`.
-* `FFTBlockWithWindowing.scala` - contains description of `FFTBlockWithWindowing` AXI4DspBlock.
-Inside module, memory for window coefficients is instantiated where memory mapped AXI4 bus is used for writing data into the memory.

 ## Interface of the SDF-FFT Chisel Generator

 Interface of the implemented SDF-FFT generator showing inout signals as well as control and status registers is presented in the figure below.